Vickers T-15 light tank: Deployment and operational history

 On the other hand, the T-15s were also involved in some successful counterattacks.
 In one of these accounts, the 7th 'eskadron pantserwagens'/'escadron voitures blindés', part of the first cavalry division, 2nd regiment Lancers, equipped with both T-13s and T-15s, battled on 12 May 1940 with six German tanks at the small town of Hannuit.
 Although the 7th had two of its tanks knocked out, it also succeeded in knocking out two German tanks.
 Another account tells of the successful but ultimately futile counterattack in the town of Knesselare, the day before the Belgian capitulation.
 The 1st and 4th 'eskadron cyclisten'/'escadron cyclistes' (motorcycle cavalry) of the 1st regiment 'jagers te paard'/'chasseurs a cheval' tried to retake the town after a German infantry unit equipped with Pak 36s had infiltrated Knesselare from the east.
 At 15:00 hours, a group of T-13 and T-15 tanks attacked under the command of colonel Morel, and retook the town, taking 150 German soldiers as prisoners of war.
 However, later in the evening, after being surrounded and attacked by a much more cautiously operating tank group, the Belgian army had to retreat from Knesselare.

 After the Battle of Belgium ended, the few surviving T-15s were taken over by the German armed forces under the designation "Panzerspähwagen VCL 701 (b)" (reconnaissance armoured car).
 Some were immediately put to use as Beutepanzer by German units in the Battle of France, sprayed in a grey colour.
-Since the number of surviving T-15s was small and because the machines were fully imported with only a limited amount of spare parts available, subsequent German deployment must have been limited to driver training and target practise, light support duties, airfield security or counterinsurgency.
+Since the number of surviving T-15s was small and because the machines were fully imported with only a limited amount of spare parts available, subsequent German deployment must have been limited to driver training and target practice, light support duties, airfield security or counterinsurgency.
 Possibly they were made part of the Atlantikwall coastal defences.
 There are no known surviving vehicles today.